-I think most growers will lay out their fields on 5 foot centers.
+Most individuals planting and harvesting hemp will lay out their fields on 5 foot centers.
 Normal growing plants that were vegetated for awhile will would be suited for this layout.

 A whole acre is planted end to end, 1681 plants would be required.
-We tell customers around 1,500 plants per acre.
+We tell customers around 1,500 hemp plants per acre.

 If the plants grow four foot wide, the two foot path could be easily walked.
 On five and six foot centers, the mulch bed would be three feet wide, pretty much as wide as can be made with 60 inch plastic mulch.